RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Nature of requested access.

 ### Question # 7 - Which one of the following hypervisor models is the most resistant to attack?
 A. Type 1.
 B. Type 2.
 C. Type 3.
 D. Type 4.

-Answer: A.

-If a cloud provider is able to choose between types of hypervisors, the bare-m etal (Type 1) hypervisor is preferable to the hypervisor that runs off the OS (Type 2) because it will offer less attack surface.
-Type 3 and 4 hypervisors do not exist.

 ### Question # 8 - Joe is using a virtual server instance running on a public cloud provider and would like to restrict the ports on that server accessible from the internet.
 What security control would best allow him to meet this need?
 A.	Geofencing
 B.	Traffic inspection
 C.	Network firewall
 D.	Network security groups

-### Question # 9 - Which one of the following cybersecurity threats is least likely to directly affect an object storage service?
+### [important] Question # 9 - Which one of the following cybersecurity threats is least likely to directly affect an object storage service?
 A. Disk failure
 B.	User error
 C.	Ransomware
 D.	Virus

-### Question # 10 - 	Vince would like to be immediately alerted whenever a user with access to a sensitive cloud service leaves a defined physical area.
+### [important] Question # 10 - 	Vince would like to be immediately alerted whenever a user with access to a sensitive cloud service leaves a defined physical area.
 What type of security control should he implement?
 A.	Intrusion prevention system
 B.	Geofencing
 C.	Firewall rule
 D.	Geotagging

-##₹ Question # 11 - Which one of the following characteristics is not a component of the standard definition of cloud computing?
+### Question # 11 - Which one of the following characteristics is not a component of the standard definition of cloud computing?
 A. Broad network access
 B.	Rapid provisioning
 C.	Multitenancy
 D.	On- demand self service

-### Question # 12 - Which one of the following sources provides a set of vendor- neutral design patterns for cloud
+### Question # 12 - Which one of the following sources provides a set of vendor- neutral design patterns for cloud security?
-security?
 A.	Cloud Security Alliance
 B.	Amazon Web Services
 C.	Microsoft
 D.	(ISC)2

 ### Question # 13 - 	Lori is using an API to access sensitive information stored in a cloud service.
 What cloud secure data lifecycle activity is Lori engaged in?
 A.	Store
 B.	Use
 C.	Destroy
 D.	Create

 ### Question # 14 - 	Helen would like to provision a disk volume in the cloud that is mountable from a server.
 What cloud capability does she want?
 A.	Virtualized server
 B.	Object storage
 C.	Network capacity
 D.	Block storage

 ### Question # 15 - 	Ben is using the sudo command to carry out operations on a Linux server.
 What type of access is he using?
 A.	Service access
 B.	Unauthorized access
 C.	User access
 D.	Privileged access

 ### Question # 16 - Which one of the following cryptographic goals protects against the risks posed when a device is lost or stolen?
 A.	Nonrepudiation
 B.	Authentication
 C.	Integrity
 D.	Confidentiality

 ### Question # 17 - 	Which type of business impact assessment tool is most appropriate when attempting to evaluate the impact of a failure on customer confidence?
 A.	Quantitative
 B.	Qualitative
 C.	Annualized loss expectancy
 D.	Single loss expectancy

 ### Question # 18 - Robert is reviewing a system that has been assigned the EAL2 evaluation assurance level under the Common Criteria.
 What is the highest level of assurance that he may have about the system?
 A.	It has been functionally tested.
 B.	It has been structurally tested.
 C.	It has been formally verified, designed, and tested.
 D.	It has been semi- formally designed and tested.

-### Question # 19 - Jake would like to use a third- party platform to automatically move workloads between cloud service providers.
+### [important] Question # 19 - Jake would like to use a third- party platform to automatically move workloads between cloud service providers.
 What type of tool would best meet this need?
 A.	Cloud access service broker
 B.	Database
 C.	Virtualization
 D.	Orchestration

 ### Question # 20 - Robert is responsible for securing systems used to process credit card information.
 What security control framework should guide his actions?
 A.	HIPAA
 B.	PCI DSS
 C.	SOX
 D.	GLBA

 ### Question # 21 - What type of effort attempts to bring all of an organization’s cloud activities under more  centralized control?
 A.	Cloud access service broker